 Does Triton International Have A Good ROE?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-As you can see in the graphic below, Triton International has a higher ROE than the average (12%) in the Trade Distributors industry.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+If you look at the image below, you can see Triton International has a similar ROE to the average in the Trade Distributors industry classification (9.7%).